Arsenal (2017 film): Critical response

-On Rotten Tomatoes, the film has a rating of 3%, based on 30 reviews, with a rating of 3.30/10.
-On Metacritic, the film has a score of 25 out of 100, based on 10 critics, indicating "generally unfavorable reviews".
+On Metacritic, the film has a score of 25 out of 100, based on 10 critics, indicating "generally unfavorable" reviews.

 Joe Leydon of Variety wrote primarily about Cage's performance, saying it "could be labeled Swift’s Premium and sold by the pound", going on to say that with his "putty nose", "bad wig", and "fake mustache that resembles an exhausted caterpillar", Cage brings his usual "manic gusto", and that "while his over-the-top shtick is perilously nearing the end of its shelf life", Cage "routinely dominates each film in which he appears".
 Of the entire movie, he called it "pointless flash and filigree".
 Jesse Hassenger of The A.V.
 Club also noted the "prime Nic Cage overacting", as well as John Cusack "trying to disguise how miscast he usually is as a lowlife", but wrote that this tried to work as a "quick fix for the movie's weaker elements".
 Michael Rechtshaffen of the Los Angeles Times was far more negative, saying the movie may already be "the worst movie of 2017", criticizing the "cliché-ridden script", "dripping molasses pace", and "brutally unpleasant" action and fight scenes.
 He too noted that Cage's "sadistic Sonny Bono get-up" was "anything but dull".
 Sheri Linden of The Hollywood Reporter wrote: "Miller orchestrates the final crescendo of bloodletting by indulging in a jokey, ultra-slow-motion ballet of shotgun pellets, spurting arteries and exploding skulls.
 He accomplishes what he set out to do, but it's all been done before."